(Ikebukuro - International). 6909-4850

 Sendagaya 1-7-12.
 Open 11:30am-2, 5-10pm.
 Closed Mondays.

-An American steak house with an Australian theme.
-Lunch on weekends only.
+An American steak house with an Australian theme and a lively atmosphere.
+Budget around Y2500-3000 at dinnertime; party plans are a bit more.
+Lunch is served on weekends only.

 Udagawacho 34-1. (near Tokyu Honten, next to Wendy's) Open 5-11pm (LO) daily.